lanl/NEONiso/cran-comments.md

 provides a warning about a possibly invalid URL, but URLs are correct and are just slow to redirect.

-* R-hub / Windows Server 2022 / R-devel issues 1 error about a bioconductor
+* R-hub / Windows Server 2022 / R-devel issues 3 notes about some missing LaTeX
-dependency not being available (rhdf5), presumably due to a mismatch between R-devel and the bioconductor release schedule.
-R-hub / ubuntu-20.04.1 LTS / R-release throws a note about HTML tidy not being available, which appears to be an issue with the testing platform and not the package.
-R-hub / fedora / R-devel indicates PREPERROR, but build and install logs look fine.
+packages.
+R-hub / ubuntu-20.04.1 LTS / R-release and R-hub / fedora / R-devel
+throws a note about HTML tidy not being available, which appears to be an issue with the testing platform and not the package.

 * Auto-check will issue a warning about misspelled words in DESCRIPTION, but the words flagged are all correct.